the-teachingRSE-project/competencies/competencies.md

 provide working, scalable, and future-proof solutions in a professional context and with common project and software management techniques, adapted to the needs of the research environment.
-Finally, as skilled scientists seasoned in computing applications, they have strong mathematical, computing, and engineering foundations, to the degree every software engineer needs to have to develop complex software projects.
+Finally, as skilled scientists seasoned in computing applications, they have strong mathematical, computing, and engineering foundations,

 <!-- Adapting to the software life cycle -->
 \skillsection{SWLC}